Example usage#

 The example data has a dissolution rate k_diss

 of 0.
-Let’s simulate dissolution by setting this to an average (median) of 0.001, and use the k_diss_scaling_method
+Let’s simulate dissolution by setting this to a constant value of 0.001.
+For more k_diss

 # Change the dissolution parameters